 Taking your records out in the cold or even leaving them in the car for a few hours won’t damage them but before you warm them back up you should remove them from the outer sleeve/cover and the inner sleeve so the condensation doesn’t cause significant damage to the cardboard and paper.

-In this article we will discuss ways to make sure your records stay in the best possible condition when they are exposed to the cold as well as other things you should do to protect your collection in the wintertime.
+In this article, I will discuss ways to make sure your records stay in the best possible condition when they are exposed to the cold as well as other things you should do to protect your collection in the wintertime.

 What Happens To Records In The Cold?

 Your precious vinyl records are not directly affected by the cold, and they will not be destroyed.
 Records do become brittle in temperatures lower than freezing (zero degrees Celsius & 32 Fahrenheit).

 When the temperature increases (whether from bringing them inside or because of spring), the record thaws and returns to its normal state.
 During this process, water condensation occurs due to the sudden increase in temperatures, which can lead to water damage to the records and their cardboard sleeves.

 Therefore, the cold temperatures will not directly damage your vinyl records.
 Instead, the water produced during the condensation process will do the job of ruining your records.

 This is why we recommend that you preserve your records dry by storing them in a cool, dry, and clean place.
 Also, ideally, the storage area should be between 65 to 70 degrees temperature and 45 to 60 degrees humidity.

 If water condensation occurs then the sleeve and label become wet, and warping can occur.